dohomi/react-hook-form-mui/README.md

+# Material-UI and react-hook-form combined
 ## About this project

-This project simplifies the use of `react-form-hook` and `Material-UI`.
+This project simplifies the use of `react-hook-form` and `Material-UI`.
 It provides opinionated use cases with following
 components:

 * FormContainer